-- Prioritize companies with best-in-class sustainability performance: To minimize exposure to various climate and sustainability risks, we include managers with a best-in-class environmental, social, and governance (ESG) performance within in our equities portfolio.
-This means we select managers that minimize investments in companies with poor environmental records and favor investments in companies that are helping to solve the world's environmental problems.
+- Reduce exposure to ESG risks through passive strategies: To minimize exposure to various climate and sustainability risks, we include passive strategies that under-weight (or exclude, in the case of fossil fuels) investments in companies with poor sustainability records and favor investments in companies that are helping to solve the world's sustainability problems.
 This allows us to achieve a broadly diversified portfolio while managing for potential downside risks.

-- Select managers with strong competency for ESG integration: To ensure our entire portfolio reflects the material reality of a rapidly changing world and accounts for broad sustainability risks and opportunities, we strive to identify and select managers that demonstrate best practices on ESG competencies.
-These are managers who not only understand sustainable issues, but are equipped to evaluate the potential impact on a portfolio and make decisions accordingly.
+- Drive value creation through active managers with strong competency for ESG integration: To ensure our portfolio accounts for broad sustainability risks and opportunities, we prioritize active investments constructed through holistic and data-driven ESG integration processes.
+This requires identifying and selecting active managers that demonstrate best practices on ESG competencies.
+These are managers who not only understand sustainability issues, but are equipped to evaluate the potential impact on a portfolio and make decisions accordingly.
 Our OCIO uses the following framework to evaluate potential managers along ESG competence:

 - Firm Ethos: commitment to ESG and sustainable practices in its business management

 - ESG Philosophy: commitment to sustainability as core to the firm's investment philosophy

 - Process: formal incorporation of ESG factors into the investment process, with the objective of enhancing risk-adjusted returns.

 - Team & Resources: presence and quality of dedicated team and resources for integrating ESG into the investment process.

 - Engagement: record of active engagement with portfolio companies on ESG themes.